Find out about the universal 15 hours government funding and the additional 15 hours of government funding known as Extended Entitlement funding.

 Extended entitlement 15 hours funding for three and four-year-olds - also known as 30 hours funding

-On top of the universal 15 hours, some families are entitled to claim an extra 15 hours childcare, bringing the total up to 30.
-This is called 'extended entitlement'.
+In addition to the universal 15 hours of government funding, some families may be entitled to claim an extra 15 hours of childcare per week bringing the total to 30 hours.
+This is known as Extended Entitlement government funding.